John Lund / Marc Romanelli Getty Images

 Retirees feel the negative effects

 The survey also found that the pandemic had a more negative impact on retirees compared to retirees, 44% versus 22%. respectively.
-On the same subject : 4 ways to put extra savings to work.
+This may interest you : Income the IRS can’t touch – The Willits News.

 Retirees fared better because they could rely on Social Security and Medicare.
 At the same time, 78% own their own homes.